insinfo/galileo/packages/graphql/angel_graphql/README.md

 **https://github.com/apollographql/subscriptions-transport-ws/issues/551**

 ## Using Services
-What would Angel be without services?
-For those unfamiliar - in Angel, `Service` is a base class that implements CRUD functionality, and serves as the database interface within an Angel application.
+What would Galileo be without services?
+For those unfamiliar - in Galileo, `Service` is a base class that implements CRUD functionality, and serves as the database interface within an Galileo application.
 They are well-suited for NoSQL or other databases without a schema (they can be used with SQL, but that's not their primary focus).

-`package:angel_graphql` has functionality to resolve fields by interacting with services.
+`package:galileo_graphql` has functionality to resolve fields by interacting with services.

 Consider our previous example, and note the calls to